Seek Returns logo

 -49.07

-STLA’s Interest Coverage Ratio of 37.73 is positioned comfortably within the norm for the Automobiles industry, indicating a standard and healthy capacity to cover its interest payments.
+STLA’s Interest Coverage Ratio of 37.73 is in the upper quartile for the Automobiles industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.

 BALL vs. STLA: A comparison of their Interest Coverage Ratio (TTM) against their respective Containers & Packaging and Automobiles industry benchmarks.